 If you can, run through the activity with the students beforehand, in your face-to-face class.

-See Online learning activities for more information.
+See Online Learning Activities for more information.

-Communicate your netiquette expectations
+Communicate your expectations for courtesy and professionalism

 - not uploading very large files for others to download